E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Results

 Since the task of training decision functions in the BWDS method is a binary classification task (i.e., early exit or not) they converge rather quickly.
 We separately train the classifiers that come after the decision functions as well.
 We use pooling and single linear layer for these, as suggested by the authors.

-As shown in Fig. \ref{all}, combining class means with internal classifiers achieves a better trade-off between the computational cost and network accuracy.
-For low computational budget, class means improve the accuracy by more than 2\%, with less computation.
+As shown in Table \ref{table_best_epochs}, combining \eename{} with internal classifiers achieves a better trade-off between the computational cost and network accuracy.
+For low computational budget, \eename{} improves the accuracy by up to 6\%.
 We also observe that BranchyNet suffers from training the network with the branches jointly.
 These branches hurt the overall performance.
 Moreover, convolutional layers in the branches add a significant computational cost without a considerable gain in accuracy.

-Although early exit mechanisms with decision functions like the BWDS method provide decent performance, experimental results show that threshold based early exit mechanisms perform better.
+Also, although early exit mechanisms with decision functions like the BWDS method provide decent performance, experimental results show that threshold based early exit mechanisms perform better.
 In other words, making a decision about early exit and then performing classification fares worse than the threshold-based strategies where classification and exiting decisions are melted into the same pot.

-According to Fig. \ref{all}, we can conclude that the consulting mechanism between the class means and the internal classifiers is generally beneficial.
+According to Table \ref{table_best_epochs}, we can conclude that the consulting mechanism between the \eename{} and the internal classifiers is generally beneficial.
 The common decision that is reached by the two classifiers can rectify possible misclassifications and avoid unnecessary computation.
 This can be seen as an example of ensembles, in which multiple classifiers are used to make a decision.
 Interestingly, our ensemble reduces the total computational cost unlike ordinary ensemble methods.

-One improvement to our method may be to consider the class means exits only at specific points as in other existing early exit schemes \cite{shallowdeep}, rather than after each layer.
-This can reduce the computational overhead.
-However, introducing such modifications give rise to additional hyperparameters, which may be undesirable.
-In addition, rather than considering every channel, channels with the most distinctive properties can be used while calculating the class means.
-Another improvement can be made in the distance metric.
-Small metric learning networks can be used for better discrimination.